farabi1038/free-genai-bootcamp-2025/genai-architecting/Readme.md

+## Business Goal:
+As a Solution Architect, after consulting with real-world AI Engineers, you have been tasked to create an architectural diagram(s) that serve as a teaching aid to help stakeholders understand the key components of GenAI workloads.
+The outcome is to help stakeholders visualize possible technical paths and uncertainty when adopting GenAI.

+We guide key stakeholders through the technical landscape without directly prescribing solutions while fostering informed discussions about infrastructure choices, integration patterns, and system dependencies across the organization.

 ## Infrastructure Investment Plan

 To maintain control over user data privacy and mitigate the rising costs of managed AI services, the company is opting to build its own AI infrastructure.